Mayor Robert J. Lovero

 Since taking office, David has created a variety of workshops, such as a free legal clinic, self-defense classes, homeowner symposia, property tax appeal workshops, as well as programs such as Eyes for Education, The Children's Wellness Program, Transparency Act and many others.
 He also started a not-for-profit, Educational Giving Tree, which creates and subsidizes after-school programs and teaching materials.

-Candidate for Berwyn Township Assessor
+Berwyn Township Assessor